gitalk/gitalk/readme.md

 ## Usage

-Add a container to you page:
+Add a container to your page:

 ```html
 <div id="gitalk-container"></div>